 Guidance.
 This section represents minimum standards that a railroad bridge inspector (RBI) must meet.
 Effective inspection of bridges is essential to preserving their integrity and serviceability.
+Track owners should be extremely diligent when determining the competency of an RBI as this is a safety-critical function.
 RBIs must be able to understand and carry out the inspection procedures, including accessing inspection points on a bridge, measuring components and any changes, describing conditions found in a standard, unambiguous manner, and detecting the development of conditions that are critical to the safety of the bridge.
 It is essential that an RBI who detects a potential hazard to the safe operation of trains be authorized by the track owner to place appropriate restrictions on the operation of railroad traffic, pending review as necessary by an RBE.
 An individual who is not competent in railroad bridge work cannot overrule a determination made by a designated RBI, RBE, or railroad bridge supervisor (RBS).